Creating a population of

 pedestrian in Pedestrian Library flowchart), select the checkbox Agent will be used in flowcharts

-and then choose the role for this agent from the drop-down list to
+and then choose the role for this agent from the drop-down list on

 - Specify the